judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

+## FEBRUARY 2022
+WILDWOOD - Premiere public performance by Martin Johnson, solo cello at the Seamus Heaney Homeplace, The Helicon, Northern Ireland on the 17th February 2022.

 ## MAY 2021
 "Across the Empty Squares" for accordion and electronics will be premiered by Dermot Dunne at the Sligo International Chamber Music Festival on the 1st May.
 More details [here](https://www.sligointernationalchambermusicfestival.com)